Battle of Batin

 The Battle of Batin (Батинская битва) took place on 9 September 1810 near the small town of Batin, north Bulgaria during the Russo-Turkish War of 1806 to 1812.
 The conflict involved an attack by Russian forces on a defensive position held by a numerically stronger Ottoman force.
 The outcome was a Russian victory which enabled their ongoing Balkan campaign to proceed unhindered.

 In this battle, the Russians were led by Nikolay Mikhailovich Kamensky, who by this time had already gained a lot of high command experience by achieving several successes over the Swedish army in the Finnish War.
-The Ottoman troops were led by Seraskier of Sofia.
+The Ottoman troops were led by the seraskier of Sofia.

 Background

 The Russo-Turkish wars had been taking place intermittently throughout the second half of the 18th century, interrupted latterly by pressure from Napoleon.
 In 1810 hostilities were resumed, and the Russians put Count Nikolay Kamensky in command of the Army of the Danube with orders to drive the Ottoman Turks out of the Balkan peninsula.

 In June Kamensky crossed the Danube into northern Bulgaria.
 In August he sent part of his force under General Löwis to capture the town of Razgrad to protect his flank while he besieged the strongly fortified town of Shumen.
 There he suffered a setback when the Turks counter-attacked, not helped by the fact that Löwis's troops took a wrong road on their return.
 He therefore left his brother Sergei Kamensky with 30,000 men to control Shumen and led the rest of his army to attack the more important Danubian port of Rustchuk (now Ruse).
 In the meantime the Ottoman Turks had amassed a strong force in western Bulgaria and were advancing towards them along the south bank of the Danube.